 Financial Aid Impact of Dropping or Withdrawal

 A student who abandons courses without officially withdrawing will receive a grade of “F” in each course, regardless of when that student ceases to attend classes.
-(See regulation entitled Refund of Fees on page 39).
+(See regulation entitled Refund of Fees).

 CONTINUATION OF UNDERGRADUATE ENROLLMENT

 Standards for good standing are based on the number of hours earned:

 0-15 hours 1.7 16-29 hours 1.9 30+ hours 2.0

 The grade point average for a semester is computed by dividing the total grade points earned by the number of semester hours of courses with “A”, “B”, “C”, “D”, and “F” grades.